Stratosphere-Studios/777-300ER/README.md

 Thanks for reading!
 The соde to unlоck the flight instruments can be found in the "777 Readme Сode.txt" file in X-Plane's Output folder once the aircraft is loaded. (`...\X-Plane\Output\777 Readme Сode.txt`)

 ## **INSTALLATION**
-Go to our [GitHub repository](https://github.com/Stratosphere-Studios/777-300ER), click the green "Code" button, then click "Download Zip".
+Go to our [GitHub repository](https://github.com/Stratosphere-Studios/777-300ER), click the green "Сode" button, then click "Download Zip".
 This version gets updated frequently.
 Then extract the aircraft folder and move it to your X-Plane aircraft folder as with any other aircraft.

 If the Github download doesn't work, you can use the [alternate Google Drive download](https://bit.ly/Strato777_alt_download_GDrive).
 This version lags behind the Github one.